 We use informatics to solve clinically relevant problems in thyroid cancer, such as risk assessment based on the analysis of thyroid ultrasound images and genetics, personalized thyroid hormone replacement therapy, and understanding thyroid cancer development and response to treatment at the level of a single cell.
 We employ methods of clinical informatics, artificial intelligence/machine learning and population genetics to address problems encountered while taking care of patients with thyroid cancer.

-The focus of my research is on the role of estrogen and progesterone receptors in breast and gynecological cancers, mechanisms of resistance to hormone therapy, and the differences between hormone dependent and independent breast cancer.
+The focus of my research is on the role of sex steroid receptors in breast and gynecological cancers, mechanisms of resistance to hormone therapy, and the differences between hormone dependent and independent breast cancers.

 Research Focus:Cancer BiologyMolecular Nutrition & Metabolic Systems